corentingi/whisper-line-protocol/README.md

 # Whisper to InfluxDB line protocol files

-Script to export whisper data to influxdb line protocol files like the sample data file influxdata provides in the docs: https://s3.amazonaws.com/noaa.water-database/NOAA_data.txt
+Script to export whisper data to *influxdb line protocol*.
+See http://docs.influxdata.com/influxdb

-This is inspired by the project https://github.com/influxdata/whisper-migrator
+This is in part inspired by the project https://github.com/influxdata/whisper-migrator

+The migration is for the moment a 2 steps process:
+- Filtering and converting Whisper files to line protocol files
+- Importing to InfluxDB using the `influx -import` command

 ## Usage